All Articles/

 Moderate Damage

-Damage that affects functionality but not structural safety:
+Damage affecting functionality but not structural safety:

 • Weakened subfloor areas (spongy or sagging floors)